 A weekend retreat at a remote cabin in the woods for a group of childhood pals turns into a terrifying fight for survival, as a former friend whose family was killed years earlier comes along looking for revenge.

 A newly discovered 36-foot gorilla escapes from a freighter off the coast of Korea.
 At the same time an American actress is filming a movie in the country.
 Chaos ensues as the ape kidnaps her and rampages through Seoul.

-When Kate and Anne are in the "mainframe" building, it the size of a cubical, but when Joe is in the "mainframe", it is huge and elaborate See more »
+When Joe,Clark, and Ash face the soldier, they run out of ammo, but when Joe is in the "mainframe", he has bullets left.
+See more »

 The end credits read :- The events, characters, and firms depicted in this photo-play are fictitious.
 Any similarity to actual persons, living or dead, is purely coincidental.
 Unless you're another 50 foot and again, only then will we freak out.
 No animals were harmed in the production of this screenplay.
 Except several Robots, We're not sorry.
 See more »

 I am glad it was a free rental.
 I was half tempted to scratch the disc to spare the next poor sap 86 mins of his life.
 I mean seriously, this was crap.
 I have seen better film student films and much better (ok not MUCH better) films from indie filmmakers in Florida.

 So I guess this film is Universal in one thing...it sucks!